 The Sharp Eagle may not be the first hybrid breed that you will think about, but that would be a real shame on your part as you will be missing out on potentially owning a wonderful dog.

-They certainly have their own individual character, and they will make you smile and laugh throughout their life.
+They certainly have their own character, and they will make you smile and laugh throughout their life.

 Also, they can be a good family dog even when there are small children around, so that could be an option for you.

 However, thanks to the breed still being quite new, there is a lot of uncertainty about the exact nature of the dog.

 Even though neither parent breed is going to be a problem, it is just worth keeping in mind that you can never be 100% sure as to what you are getting at this moment in time.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.